hgbekrar/hgbekrar.github.io/_pages/projects.md

 permalink: /projects/
 author_profile: true
 ---

-My goal is to bridge the gap between **Fundamental Mathematics** and **Artificial Intelligence** to tackle complex problems in natural sciences.
+I'm interested in **Theoritical Mathematics** as well as applied mathematics in various fields like neuroscience, physics and cryptography.

-I am particularly interested in the emerging field of **AI for Science**, believing that deep learning architectures -when grounded in rigorous mathematical theory— can unlock new understanding in fields like Neuroscience, Biology, and Physics.
+Working as a research intern in one of these fields is a goal for me in 2026

 ## Current Focus

-I am currently strengthening my foundations in Machine Learning theory and applied mathematics through the following resources:
+I am currently strengthening my foundations in pure and applied math as well as in computer science :

 ### 📖 Theory
 * **Deep Learning Foundations:** I am currently working through *"Understanding Deep Learning"* by **Simon J. Prince**.